postel5u/Kebastagram/README.md

 ###Features

--Sign in / Log in
+- Sign in / Log in
--Follow /Unfollow
+- Follow /Unfollow
--Comments / Delete our comments
+- Comments / Delete our comments
--Like / Unlike
+- Like / Unlike
--Search (tag with #, user with @ or both without prefix) -Timeline
+- Search (tag with #, user with @ or both without prefix)
--Profil
+- Timeline
+- Profil
--Post pics / Delete our pics
+- Post pics / Delete our pics

 ###Login user test